20 Jul

 Your LinkedIn profile represents you on the business world stage.
 So, it’s important to post a headshot with a professional yet approachable look.
 While “professional” varies by industry, smiles are universal.

 After dropping 10 pounds, I was eager to have an updated photo across my social media platforms.
-I took a few photos then uploaded each one to Canva, where I was able to remove my unattractive office background and incorporate others.
+I took a few photos and then uploaded each one to Canva, where I was able to remove my unattractive office background and incorporate others.

-The photos were #1) natural air-dried hair, casual top with a plain background #2) blow dried hair, dark long-sleeved top with a plain background, and #3) the same photo as #2 with bookcases in the background.
+The photos were #1) natural air-dried hair, casual top with a plain background #2) blow-dried hair, dark long-sleeved top with a plain background, and #3) the same photo as #2 with bookcases in the background.
 Here are my photos and the Photofeeler results.

 While your headshot doesn’t need to be taken by a professional photographer, people who view your profile must think you look professional in it.